quiltdata/quilt/docs/api-reference/cli.md

 Log out of current Quilt server

-optional arguments:
+options:
   -h, --help  show this help message and exit
 ```
 ## `push`
 ```
 usage: quilt3 push --dir DIR [-h] [--registry REGISTRY] [--dest DEST]
                    [--message MESSAGE] [--meta META] [--workflow WORKFLOW]
-                   [--force] [--dedupe] [--no-copy] [--browse BROWSE]
+                   [--force] [--dedupe]
-                   [--dir-logical-key DIR_LOGICAL_KEY]
                    name

 Pushes the new package to the remote registry

 positional arguments:
   name                 Name of package, in the USER/PKG format

 required arguments:
   --dir DIR            Directory to add to the new package

 optional arguments:
   -h, --help           show this help message and exit --registry REGISTRY  Registry where to create the new package.
 Defaults to
                        the default remote registry.
   --dest DEST          Where to copy the objects in the package --message MESSAGE    The commit message for the new package --meta META          Sets package-level metadata.
-Format: A json string
+Format: A json string with
-                        with keys in double quotes '{"key": "value"}' --workflow WORKFLOW   Workflow ID or empty string to skip workflow validation.
+                       keys in double quotes '{"key": "value"}' --workflow WORKFLOW  Workflow ID or empty string to skip workflow validation.
 If not specified, the default workflow will be used.
   --force              Skip the parent top hash check and create a new
                        revision even if your local state is behind the remote registry.
   --dedupe             Skip the push if the local package hash matches the
                        remote hash.
-  --no-copy             Do not copy data.
-Package manifest entries will
-                        reference the data at the original location.
-  --browse BROWSE       By default, `push` first browses the top_hash from the
-                        'local' registry.
-Specify 'remote' to explicitly tell push to retrieve the current top_hash from the destination registry, so that it always succeeds.
-  --dir-logical-key DIR_LOGICAL_KEY
-                        By default, the specified `dir` is added to the top level of a package.
-Use this option to specify a subfolder.
 ```
 ## `verify`
 ```